SyncfusionExamples/mail-merge-in-word-processor/README.md

 #### Merge & Finish

-In toolbar, by choosing the **Merge & Finish** options in **Mail Merge** dropdown, you can perform the mail merge with all records and view it in Document editor.
+In toolbar, by choosing the **Merge & Finish** options in **Mail Merge** dropdown, you can generate report as single document for all records with page inserted after each record.
+Then the generated document is viewed in Document editor.

 The following process takes place:
 * Document editor export the current document as base64string using saveAsBlob API.
 * Then send the base64string to server for performing mail merge.
-* In server side(MailMergeReport API in DocumentEditorController file), with the help of [`Syncfusion DocIO`](https://help.syncfusion.com/file-formats/docio/working-with-mail-merge), Document editor performing mail merge.
+* In server side(MailMergeReport API in DocumentEditorController file), with the help of [`Syncfusion DocIO`](https://help.syncfusion.com/file-formats/docio/working-with-mail-merge) performs mail merge.
 * Finally, send the SFDT content to client side for opening it in Document editor.
-Using open method, Document editor the return SFDT content.

 The following code snippet is used to perform mail merge.